• Skip to primary navigation

 • Preheat oven to 350 degrees Fahrenheit.
 Lightly grease a 2 quart casserole dish with butter or oil.

-• Make the roux.
+• Make the cheese sauce.
 Melt the butter in a small saucepan over medium heat.
 Once it’s sizzling, add the flour and stir with a fork to make a paste, then cook for another minute.

-• Slowly whisk in the heavy cream, until all of the roux is incorporated, then add the thyme, garlic, salt and pepper, and bring to a light simmer, about 3 minutes.
+• Slowly whisk in the heavy cream, making sure the sauce is smooth and fully incorporated, then add the thyme, garlic, salt and pepper, and bring to a light simmer, about 3 minutes.

 • Once the cream mixture is simmering, stir in ½ cup of parmesan and ¾ cup of cheddar, so it melts into the cream and is smooth, about 30 seconds.
-Remove pan from heat.
+Once mixed, remove pan from heat.

-• Use a mandoline, sharp knife, or food processor to thinly slice your potatoes to 1/16 inch thickness (about the thickness of a nickel).
+• Wash and peel the potatoes.
+Use a mandoline, sharp knife, or food processor to thinly slice your potatoes to 1/16 inch thickness (about the thickness of a nickel).
 Transfer all of the slices into a large mixing bowl.

-• Layer the sliced potatoes in the dish in an even layer, then top with some of the cheese sauce.
+• Grease the casserole dish.
+Layer the sliced potatoes in the dish in an even layer, then top with some of the cheese sauce.

 • Repeat with three more layers of potatoes and cheese sauce.